unito07/bacnkend_and_frontend/README.md

   ],
   ```
 - **Known Issues/Notes**:
+  - **Persistent PostCSS Error:** The project currently experiences a persistent PostCSS error related to Tailwind CSS integration:
+    ```
+    [postcss] It looks like you're trying to use `tailwindcss` directly as a PostCSS plugin.
+The PostCSS plugin has moved to a separate package, so to continue using Tailwind CSS with PostCSS you'll need to install `@tailwindcss/postcss` and update your PostCSS configuration.
+    ```
+    This issue prevents Tailwind CSS styles from applying correctly in the browser.
+While the current `postcss.config.cjs` uses `tailwindcss: {}`, the recommended solution involves installing `@tailwindcss/postcss` and updating the configuration accordingly.
+Detailed troubleshooting steps and the current status are documented in `.clinerules/project-build-overview.md` and `.clinerules/ui-build-summary.md`.
   - The `@layer base` rules in `src/index.css` that might have been initially scaffolded by ShadCN (related to applying `bg-background` or `border-border` to `body`) were found to cause issues with Tailwind's processing order and were commented out or removed.
 The necessary base styling is achieved through Tailwind's default base and styles applied in `App.jsx` or global CSS.
-  - The persistent PostCSS error mentioned in `.clinerules/project-build-overview.md` regarding `@tailwindcss/postcss` should be monitored.
-While the current setup with `tailwindcss: {}` in `postcss.config.cjs` might work, resolving this warning according to Tailwind's recommendations (installing `@tailwindcss/postcss` and using it in the config) could prevent future issues.

 ### Backend (`backend-web-scrapper/requirements.txt`)
 Key Python dependencies include: